37 Hillhouse Avenue renovation and addition

 For the city

-This project will create labor hours and trade opportunities for New Haven residents.
+This project created labor hours and trade opportunities for New Haven residents.

 Sustainability

-This program is targeting LEED v4 Gold certification in alignment with Yale’s zero-carbon-ready goals.
+This program is LEED v4 Gold certified in alignment with Yale’s zero-carbon-ready goals.
 For more information about Yale’s built environment, visit the Office of Sustainability.

-Top images: 37 Hillhouse Avenue, prerenovation, photo by Ronnie Rysz; renderings by Christopher Williams Architects, courtesy of Yale Office of Facilities
+Top images: 37 Hillhouse Avenue, Yale University, prerenovation, courtesy of Yale Facilities; renderings by Christopher Williams Architects